abqjln/gymlink/README.md

 For simulation purposes, k2cps sends a speed value that is derived from a specified gear ratio in k2cps and tire diameter specified on the Fenix 8.
 I used a gear ratio of 2:1 and 2096 mm, respectively.

 After about 30 seconds of non-use, the Fenix8 will disconnect.

+One caveat in testing with the Fenix 8.
+In early versions I also transmitted a simulated heart rate.
+If you test using an Activity, even if you delete the Activity, the Active Minutes remain.
+I chatted with Garmin support about this and there is no way of deleting the Active Minutes associated with a deleted Activity.
+So you might want to disconnect if not specifically testing if your heart races while sitting at a keyboard.

 I sometimes observe dropouts across power, speed, and cadence, indicating a connection error, roughly three times (need ~10s to reconnect) in a 24 minute period.
 Still debugging.